YuqingLi-hub/AlignIns/readme.md

 ## Detecting Backdoor Attacks in Federated Learning via Direction Alignment Inspection

-This is the official implementation for CVPR'25 paper "Detecting Backdoor Attacks in Federated Learning via Direction Alignment Inspection".
+This is the official implementation for CVPR'25 $${\color{red}Highlight}$$ paper "Detecting Backdoor Attacks in Federated Learning via Direction Alignment Inspection".

 You can find the paper [here][paper].